omkarpattanaik/cap-set-version-from-package/README.md

 ### Using Custom Android Path

-If Android folder is getting created in custom location.
+If Android folder is getting created or available in custom location.

 **npm**